Jaycode88/ecofriendlynetwork/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML)  is the backbone of web content.
 It defines the structure and content of the web pages.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used to control the visual presentation of the web application.
 It defines the layout, colors, fonts etc.
 - [JavaScript](https://www.javascript.com) is a client-side scripting language that enhances user interactivity on the web pages.
+- [JQuery](https://jquery.com/) simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.
 - [Python 3.9.17](https://www.python.org/) is a versatile programming language commonly used for server-side development.
 It powers the logic and data processing of the web application.
 - [Bootstrap 4.6.2](https://getbootstrap.com/) is a is a powerful front-end framework for faster and easier web development, Bootstrap provides ready-to-use components and responsive design templates.
 - [Django 4.2.9](https://www.djangoproject.com/) is a high-level Python web framework that enables rapid development of secure and maintainable websites, streamlining web application development with its pragmatic design.
+- [Django-Storages](https://django-storages.readthedocs.io/en/latest/) A collection of custom storage backends for Django, supporting a variety of storage services like Amazon S3, which allows for efficient handling of static and media files in production environments.
 - [ElephantSQL](https://www.elephantsql.com/) is a cloud-hosted PostgreSQL database service that offers automated backups, easy scaling, and a user-friendly interface for database management.
 - [SQLite](https://www.sqlite.org/index.html) is an embedded SQL database engine that provides a lightweight disk-based database without requiring a separate server process, facilitating easy setup and simple data management.
+- [Stripe](https://stripe.com/gb) is a comprehensive suite of payment APIs that powers commerce for online businesses of all sizes, including fraud prevention, and subscription management.
+Used for secure payment processing in the checkout feature, it ensures smooth and reliable transactions.
+- [Amazon Web Services (AWS)](https://aws.amazon.com/) A comprehensive and widely adopted cloud platform that offers over 200 fully featured services from data centers globally.
+AWS provides a scalable infrastructure for deploying web applications and storing data, including static and media files through services like S3 (Simple Storage Service), making it an essential tool for high availability and scalability in web projects.
+- [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) The Amazon Web Services (AWS) SDK for Python, enabling Django applications to directly interact with AWS services like S3, facilitating the storage and retrieval of media files with ease and efficiency.
+- [Pillow](https://python-pillow.org/) An imaging library for Python that adds support for opening, manipulating, and saving many different image file formats, essential for processing images in Django applications, from resizing to altering image properties.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [Heroku](https://heroku.com) To create and Host the Deployed App.